Zyst/MEAN-Machine/README.md

 Everything in the book has code samples in [this git](https://github.com/scotch-io/mean-machine-code) and that itself is distributed under the [MIT License](http://opensource.org/licenses/MIT).

 As such all the code inside this repo can also be freely used under the [MIT License](http://opensource.org/licenses/MIT).

+As of January 15, 2015 the book content has been finished!
+Great book, would greatly recommend it.